Master of Science in Engineering, Sustainability and Health

 Financial Aid

-Bachelor’s degree from a regionally accredited institution (official transcripts required).
+Bachelor’s degree from an accredited institution (official transcripts required).

 We recommend that applicants who intend to apply for financial aid do so in conjunction with their application for admission.